redhat-openstack/openstack-puppet-modules/sahara/README.md

 **What the sahara module affects:**

-* sahara, the hadoop clustering service for Openstack.
+* sahara, the data processing service for Openstack.

 ### Installing sahara